GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 #Bind filesystem to container image
 export SINGULARITY_BIND="${WD}, /nesi/project/ga03793/"

-singularity exec ${container} pggb -i $data -s 1000 -p 95 -n 8 -k 79 -t 2 -S -m -o output
+singularity exec ${container} pggb -i $data -s 1000 -p 95 -n 4 -k 79 -t 2 -S -m -o output
 ```

-In `pggb` `-i` is for specifying the sequence file. `-s` specifies the segment length for mapping and `-p` specifies percent identity for mapping/alignment. `-n` is for number of haplotypes. `-k` for minimum matching length. `-t` says number of threads to be used for the execution. `-S` will generate the stats. `-m` will generate MultiQC report of graphs' statistics and visualizations. `-o` specifies the output directory name.
+In `pggb` `-i` is for specifying the sequence file. `-s` specifies the segment length for mapping and `-p` specifies percent identity for mapping/alignment. `-n` is for number of haplotypes (or number of samples). `-k` for minimum matching length. `-t` says number of threads to be used for the execution. `-S` will generate the stats. `-m` will generate MultiQC report of graphs' statistics and visualizations. `-o` specifies the output directory name.

 <!---
 ### 2. QC and Adapter Trimming